winston86zhu/haas-ewmba/leading_people_final.md

 4. **Dynsfunctional rivalry**: Comparing your outcomes to others, rather than focusing on your own goals.

 > BATNA: Best Alternative to a Negotiated Agreement
+* In negotiations, it’s important to both create value (expanding the pie) and claim value (dividing the pie).

 > Target point: The ideal outcome you would like to achieve.(ambitious yet plausible)